words you don’t learn in evening class

 • avoir l’ésprit d’escalier.
 To have the staircase spirit.
 Work that one out !
 It means to wish you had said or done this or that after it is too late.

 There’s probably little point in learning these, but at least you’ll know what they mean when you hear them.
+There are variations, of course, and I’d love to hear them please !

 Interested in France ?
-Book your holiday on www.domainederocheboonne.com
+Book your holiday on www.domainederochebonne.com

 Posted on 19/04/2026 by Catherine